Parallel Logical Measurements via Quantum Code Surgery: The parallel measurement procedure

 \section{The parallel measurement procedure}

-In this section we first consider only measuring single logical qubits of the same type ($X$ or $Z$) in parallel.
-We then incrementally generalise this result, in Section~\ref{sec:pauli_products} we show how to measure Pauli products in parallel, and in Section~\ref{sec:commuting_products} we show how to measure arbitrary commuting sets of Pauli products.
+In this section we first consider only measuring single logical qubits of the same type ($X$ or $Z$) in parallel on CSS codes.
+We then incrementally generalise this result to measurements in different bases including $Y$.
+In Section~\ref{sec:stab_codes} we generalise to stabiliser codes.
+Then in Section~\ref{sec:pauli_products} we show how to measure Pauli products in parallel, and in Section~\ref{sec:commuting_products} we show how to measure arbitrary commuting sets of Pauli products.

+\begin{definition}[Individual Pauli operator] Let $Q$ be a quantum LDPC code, and let $\mathcal{B} = (\C^2)^{\otimes k}$ be a choice of tensor decomposition of the logical space $L$ of $Q$ into qubits, i.e. $\mathcal{B} \cong L$.
+Then an individual Pauli operator acts on a single copy of $\C^2$ in the tensor decomposition. \end{definition} In other words, an individual Pauli operator $\bar{P_i}$ acts on only one logical qubit of $Q$.
+Clearly, this notion is basis-dependent: if a different basis is chosen, the same physical operator on the code could act on multiple (or different) logical qubits.

+\begin{definition}[Pauli product] Let $Q$ be a quantum LDPC code, and let $\mathcal{B} = (\C^2)^{\otimes k}$ be a choice of tensor decomposition of the logical space $L$ of $Q$ into qubits, i.e. $\mathcal{B} \cong L$.
+Then a Pauli product may act on multiple copies of $\C^2$ in the tensor decomposition. \end{definition} A Pauli product can then be expressed as $\bigotimes_{i \in [k]} \bar{P_i}$ for individual Pauli operators $\bar{P_i}$.
+Each $\bar{P_i}$ in a Pauli product is called a \textit{Pauli term}, or just \textit{term}, if it is clear from context.